kex-24/kex-24-ric-1/gpt-task.md

-# Galaxy Pets: Collect and Train Your Cosmic Companions

-For this programming assignment in Java, you are stepping into the shoes of a cosmic trainer, embarking on a journey through the universe to collect and train Galaxy Pets.
-These are mythical creatures with unique abilities and attributes that you'll be modeling in Java.

-## Deadline
-This assignment is due before the next scheduled class.

-## Instructions
-For instructions on how to complete and submit this assignment, please refer to the assignments section of the course instructions reachable via [assignments section of our course webpage](https://assignments.example.com).

-## Preparation

-- Complete and understand all questions in Module 2: "Exploring Object-Oriented Programming".
-- Access the OLI material through Canvas or directly via [programming course materials](https://programmingmaterials.example.com).

-Note: The OLI material and tasks this year may not perfectly align, so it's okay to read ahead if you did not find everything mentioned.

-## Learning Goals

-The goals for this week include understanding how to:
-- Design Java classes.
-- Implement fields and methods within a class.
-- Utilize the `main` method for testing.
-- Understand the concept of object encapsulation.
-- Manage object interaction within a Java application.

-## Troubleshooting Guide

-1. Browse the [posted questions](https://forum.example.com/issues) related to this week's assignment.
-Are others experiencing the same issue?
-2. If not, create a [New Question](https://forum.example.com/issues/new) with a descriptive title beginning with "Week *x*: *summary of problem*".
-3. Seek out further help at the [weekly help sessions](https://helpsessions.example.com) hosted by our team.

-Collaboration with peers is encouraged, but please avoid sharing exact solutions.

-## Assignment Details

-Your journey through the galactic frontier begins with the creation of unique Galaxy Pets crafted from the essence of cosmic phenomena.
-Dive into this universe by modeling these creatures in Java.
-Let your imagination run wild; perhaps a Starlion with the roar of a collapsing star, or a Nebulupi, a wolf made from the gas of a nebulous cloud.

-### Task 1: Class Creation

-Start by creating a file named `GalaxyPet.java` inside the `src` directory.
-Declare the GalaxyPet class within this file.

-### Task 2: Defining Properties

-Our Galaxy Pets need characteristics.
-Define the following fields within the GalaxyPet class, without assigning any initial values:

-- String name
-- int energyLevel
-- int cosmicPower
-- int speed
-- boolean asleep

-### Task 3: Spawning Galaxy Pets

-In the `main` method of your GalaxyPet class, create and instantiate a "Starlion" with initial values for its characteristics.
-Use the dot operator to set these attributes directly for now.

-### Task 4: Encapsulation with Getters and Setters

-To encapsulate the inner workings of our Galaxy Pets, change the access modifiers of your fields to `private`.
-Then, implement getters and setters for each property.

-### Task 5: Constructing with Constructors

-Implement a constructor for the GalaxyPet class that allows setting all characteristics upon instantiation.
-Create a second pet, "Nebulupi", using this constructor.

-### Task 6: Display Information

-Create a method named `displayInfo` within the GalaxyPet class that prints out all information about the pet to the console.

-### Task 7: The Cosmic Challenge

-Galaxy Pets can challenge each other to cosmic duels.
-Implement a method named `challenge` where one pet can challenge another.
-The outcome will determine which pet gains cosmic power.
-Incorporate simple logic based on your chosen attributes.

-### Task 8: Understanding Scope and Shadowing

-Review examples of scope and variable shadowing provided in the reading materials.
-Be prepared to adjust your implementation if necessary, focusing on proper usage of the `this` keyword.

-## Final Checklist

-- [ ] Created and developed the GalaxyPet class with fields and methods.
-- [ ] Utilized getters and setters for encapsulation.
-- [ ] Implemented constructors for easy object instantiation.
-- [ ] Developed a method displaying a pet's info.
-- [ ] Enabled Galaxy Pets to challenge each other.

-## Bugs and Errors?

-If you encounter any inconsistencies or errors with this assignment, please report them by creating a [New Issue](https://forum.example.com/issues/new) with the title "Week *x* Error: *summary of error here*".
-Contributors identifying bugs will be acknowledged.

-This personalized task should help the student understand the same core programming concepts as the model task, framed around an engaging theme of collecting and training cosmic creatures.
+# Personalized Programming Task: The Coffee Shop Simulation

+### Deadline
+This assignment should be completed and submitted before the next class session.

+### Instructions
+Review the course instructions for details on how to complete and submit this assignment.

+### Preparation
+- Engage with all materials in Module 2: Looking Inside Classes
+- Access the course materials either via the provided link on your course platform or directly through the provided URL.

+### Learning Goals
+The goals for this week include:
+* Understanding Java classes
+* Implementing instance fields
+* Crafting a constructor method
+* Developing getters and setters
+* Utilizing the dot operator
+* Outputting to the terminal
+* Implementing the `main` method
+* Understanding scope and variable shadowing

+### Troubleshooting Guide
+Should you encounter any issues:
+1. Cross-check with posted questions on the course's issues section.
+2. If your question hasn't been asked yet, post it as a new issue.
+3. Seek assistance during the weekly lab session.
+Check your schedule for the exact time.

+We encourage you to collaborate with peers but remember to not share your solutions directly.

+### Assignment: The Coffee Shop Simulation

+Welcome to the Java Coffee Shop!
+Your task is to model a coffee ordering system in Java.
+Imagine a cozy coffee shop where customers can order their favorite brews, featuring a variety of coffees with different strengths, milk types, sizes, and extra shots.

+#### Exercise 0: Setting the Scene

+Create a new Java file named `Coffee.java` in the `src` directory.
+This file will define the `Coffee` class.

+Introduce the concept of a coffee order with basic attributes:

+- `String` type (e.g., "Espresso", "Latte")
+- `String` size (e.g., "small", "medium", "large")
+- `boolean` extraShot (true if an extra shot of espresso is added)
+- `boolean` milk (true if milk is added)
+- `String` milkType (e.g., "regular", "soy", "almond")

+#### Exercise 1: Expanding the Menu
+Now that we've introduced the basic coffee, let's expand our offerings.
+Create two more coffee objects, bringing our total offerings to three distinct coffees.
+Print each coffee's details to the console.

+#### Exercise 2: Encapsulating Coffee
+Let's encapsulate our Coffee objects by defining the following fields within the Coffee class, applying the `private` access modifier to each:

+- `String` type
+- `String` size
+- `boolean` extraShot
+- `boolean` milk
+- `String` milkType

+Create a constructor and accompanying getters and setters for each field.

+#### Exercise 3: Ordering a Coffee
+Implement a constructor for the Coffee class that permits setting all attributes during object creation.
+Replace direct field manipulation with constructor utilization and check that everything compiles.

+#### Exercise 4: Printing Coffee Details
+Introduce a method named `printOrderDetails()` that outputs all details of the coffee order to the console.

+#### Exercise 5: Special Requests
+Embed functionality allowing a customer to request adjustments to their coffee order after it's been created.
+Implement methods to modify the coffee's size, add an extra shot, or change the milk type.
+Ensure each method only modifies the relevant attribute and then updates the order details.

+#### Exercise 6: Understanding Scope
+Examine examples of variable shadowing within the context of your Coffee class.
+Think about the implications for your getters and setters as well as within your constructor.

+### Checklist
+- Create the Coffee class with the specified fields and privacy modifiers.
+- Implement a constructor, getters, and setters for the class.
+- Utilize the constructor to instantiate coffee objects.
+- Devise a method to print coffee order details.
+- Integrate functionality permitting order adjustments.
+- Explore and understand variable shadowing within the class.

+### Bugs and Errors?
+Should you find any errors or issues with this task, please report them by creating a new issue with a title indicative of the task and a brief summary of the problem encountered.